 As set out in the Quality Assurance Framework the approval process is designed to evaluate the proposed program’s objectives, requirements, structure, content, and resources as described in Section C below.
 Policy 2.2 pertains to the approval of the following categories of proposal at Wilfrid Laurier University and its affiliated and federated colleges:

 2. Subject to approval of the Statement of Intent and in accordance with Section D below, new program proposals shall be prepared by a program curriculum committee or like body after consultation with students and other relevant communities.
 These communities may include academic departments or programs within the university, as well as stakeholders in the broader community.
+The involvement of these groups in the program development process should be documented in the proposal.
 One author whose responsibility it is to assemble all material and shepherd a proposal through the various approval bodies must be identified and recorded on the document.
 This author may be a chair or program coordinator or other designated lead person.
 In the case of joint programs involving other institutions, one proposal may be prepared for all participating institutions’ review bodies as long as the information required by this policy is included.
 Program curriculum committees may be developed de novo in order to prepare proposals for new programs without a pre-existing home in an academic unit.

 4. Once completed, the proposal shall be reviewed and recommended (as an embargoed document) in accordance with usual department/program/faculty procedures for curriculum, and then approved by the Faculty, school, or federated college.
 A proposal for a graduate program must also be reviewed and approved by Graduate Faculty Council (as an embargoed document).
 Program proposals will be brought forward by the dean of the Faculty responsible.
-Graduate program proposals shall be presented by the Dean of the Faculty of Graduate and Postdoctoral Studies.
+Graduate program proposals shall be presented by the Associate Vice-President and Dean, Faculty of Graduate and Postdoctoral Studies.

 5. A full proposal shall be submitted to the Program Review Sub-Committee to assess its completeness and appropriateness relative to the university’s mission, strategic academic plan, and standards of quality.
 This sub-committee shall decide if the proposal is ready for external review and communicate its decision to the Senate Academic Planning Committee.